woocommerce-connector-help/woocommerce-connector-help.github.io/Source Files/files/customer-mapping.md

    The <b>Webstore Customer Mapping</b> page opens.

-1. For each Business Central customer that you want to appear in your WooCommerce store, perform the following steps:
+1. For each Business Central customer that you want to appear in your webstore, perform the following steps:
    <ol type="a">
     <li>In <b>Username</b>, specify the customer's username.</li>
     <li>In <b>Password</b>, specify the customer's password.</li>
     <li>Select the <b>Webstore Customer</b> checkbox.<br>
-      <p>During synchronization, the WooCommerce Connector creates the customers in your WooCommerce store.</p>
+      <p>During synchronization, the WooCommerce Connector creates the customers in your webstore.</p>
       <p>If a customer in Business Central was previously mapped to a WooCommerce customer, the WooCommerce Connector synchronizes that record instead.</p>
-      <p>When a customer is created in your WooCommerce store, the customer is sent an email with an invite link.</p></li>
+      <p>When a customer is created in your webstore, the customer is sent an email with an invite link.</p></li>
-    <li>To map a Business Central customer to an existing customer in your WooCommerce store, in <b>Webstore ID</b>, specify the respective Webstore ID.</li>
+    <li>To map a Business Central customer to an existing customer in your webstore, in <b>Webstore ID</b>, specify the respective Webstore ID.</li>
    </ol>

 ## See also